 Understandably, there is a lot of misconception around the terms cleaning and disinfecting.
 This confusion can often lead to inefficient and ineffective practices.
 The difference between cleaning and disinfecting comes down to how the germs are actually removed.
+When cleaning your house make sure you follow a process to ensure your home is cleaned and disinfected.

 Once you’ve cleaned the surface, you’re ready to disinfect it.
 Disinfecting uses antimicrobial agents to eradicate germs.
 To ensure you are killing surface germs, you must use an EPA-registered disinfectant and follow the instructions on the product label.
 Be sure to follow the dwell time—also known as contact time—recommended by the manufacturer in order to effectively remove all bacteria and germs.
 For example, when using an EPA-registered disinfectant wipe such as Clorox, the instructions state to wipe the surface using enough product to keep the surface wet for four minutes before air drying.
 To eliminate 99.9% of germs, you must follow product and manufacturer directions.
 Remember, for best results, you should always use a cleaning product before disinfecting.